 You will hear this everywhere.
 “Bula!” is a general greeting and “Vinaka” means “please” or “thank you.”

-Fiji is free of yellow fever, malaria, dengue fever, and other major tropical diseases.
+Fiji is free of yellow fever and malaria.
+However, you can get dengue fever and other major tropical diseases.
+For more information about recommended vaccines, visit the CDC website.

 Best Time to Visit